How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 This is true whether or not you decide to work with a real estate agent.
 While an agent will be more hands-on in coordinating the transaction and helping you decide on a price, providing legal advice is outside the scope of an agent’s services.

-While some attorneys may offer to handle the entire deal, the lower-risk route is going to be for you and your friend to hire separate attorneys to protect your individual interests.
+Some attorneys may offer to handle the entire deal, but the lower-risk route is for you and your friend to hire separate attorneys to protect your individual interests.

 If the relationship with your friend ever sours, you’ll likely be glad you didn’t share an attorney down the road.